Marsacii

 The Sturii and the Marsacii therefore probably lived further from the Rhine border, to the south or east of the above 3 tribes, or the Batavi and Cananefates.
-Other records mention the Marsacii being effected by the Batavian revolt implying that they lived close to the Batavians.
+Other records mention the Marsacii being affected by the Batavian revolt implying that they lived close to the Batavians.
 Also, the Roman emperors recruited their horse guard from a group of tribes including the Batavians, Cugerni, Frisiavones and the Marsacii.

 It has been claimed on the one hand that there might be a link to an earlier named Germanic tribe, from far to the east, known as the Marsi.
 Somewhat more positively considered is the proposal that the name of the Marsacii is preserved in the name of a medieval gau which was named Marsna.
 This was to the north of the mouth of the Maas into the North Sea.